souza-eab/SEEG_BR/Spatial_analyses/README.md

 **Anthropic Land Use:** Forest Plantation (9), Pasture (15), Sugar Cane (20), Mosaic of Agriculture and Pasture (21), Urban Infrastructure (24), Other non Vegetated Areas (25), Mining (30), Aquaculture (31), Perennial Crop (36), Soybean (39), and Other Temporary Crops (41).
 Pixel = (1).

 More, details em <>;

+### The first step

+For the calculations of SEEG Land Use Change Sector is to classify yearly transitions as ‘deforestation’ or ‘regeneration’ of the natural vegetation.
+With the generation of these spatial masks, spurious transitions, resulting from errors of classification, are removed.